 Am I Addicted to My Phone?

-In the digital era, phones connect us with the world and our community, giving us instant access to information, entertainment, and social media.
+In the digital era, phones connect us with the world and our community.
+Our mobile phones give us instant access to information, entertainment, and social media.
 However, there’s a fine line between using your device regularly and being dependent on it.
 Do you reach for your phone without specific intent or scroll through videos in bed when you should be sleeping?
+These compulsive behaviors are symptoms of phone addiction.
 Are you addicted to your phone?
 Let’s find out.
 These addictive behaviors can be a problem.

 Am I Addicted to My Phone?